YGGverse/Yoda/README.md

 #### GTK

 * Operate with [action objects](https://docs.gtk.org/gio/class.SimpleAction.html) instead of names like `win.action`.
-This allows to follow encapsulation, because by the goal, module must know nothing about parent presets - for example, define some action in parent, then delegate object created as argument
+This allows to follow encapsulation, by the our goal, module must know nothing about parent presets.
+For example, define some action in parent, then delegate object created as construction argument

 ### Contribution